SeldonIO/seldon-core/wrappers/s2i/python/README.md

  * Update main readme to show new versions of stable and snapshot
  * Update versions in docs, Makefiles and notebooks of stable version
     ``` ./update_python_version.sh X X+1```, e.g ```./update_python_version.sh 0.2 0.3```
+    (check that any references to X-SNAPSHOT are updated to X - may need manual intervention)
+ * Update the `doc/source/reference/images.md` manually with the latest image versions